Claude Salhani: Career

 In 1970, age 18, Salhani joined An-Nahar and L'Orient-Le Jour newspapers in Beirut.
 He covered clashes between Jordanian and Palestinian forces ("Black September") in Jordan.
 By 1973, he had joined Sygma photo agency, whose clients included Time and Newsweek magazines, and landed photos on at least two covers of Time (1973, 1975).
 He worked for Sygma until 1980.
 In 1981, he became head of UPI Photos for the Middle East; in 1983, he covered the bombing of US Marine Corps barracks in Beirut.
 In 1984, he joined Reuters news agency as head of Reuters Photos for Europe, Middle East, and Africa; he lived in Brussels, London, and Paris.
 In the early 1990s, he moved to Washington, first to head US operations for Sipa Press and then to rejoin UPI as head of Photos through the rest of the 1990s and in 2000 international editor.
 He also served as editor for the Middle East Times and the Washington Times.
 Later, Salhani became a media analyst for major newspapers and an international television station.
 He contributed to publications by The National (UAE), the Cato Institute, and American Foreign Service Association.
 He also appeared on C-SPAN television.

 Personal life and death

 Salhani married Cynthia Nuckolls; they had two children, Justin and Isabelle.

 Salhani had many narrow escapes on the front lines.
 In 1981, Salhani inside the Reuters building when Israeli artillery hit it and escaped with minor injury.
-On another occasion, a Palestinian splinter group detained him; Yasser Arafat of the Palestinian Liberation Organization secured his release.
+On another occasion, a Palestinian splinter group detained him; Yasser Arafat of the Palestine Liberation Organization secured his release.
 In 1983, while photographing the 1983 bombing of USMC HQ barracks in Beirut, he also helped dig out survivors.

 Salhani was personal friends with Gibran Tueni, founder of An-Nahar.
 He was a mentor to many photographers and journalists, including UPI and Reuters colleagues Martin Sieff, Dalal Saoud, Aline Manoukian, and Jack Dabaghian, all of whom paid tribute to him.

-Claude Salhani died age 70 on August 13, 2022, at his home in Paris, France, and was buried in Père Lachaise Cemetery.
+Claude Salhani died age 70 on August 13, 2022, in Paris, France, and a service was held at Père Lachaise Cemetery.